uasoft-indonesia/badaso/readme.md

 <br>

-Badaso is a open-source Laravel headless CMS (with SPA dashboard + CRUD + API generator & more) for more productivity !
+Badaso is a open-source Laravel headless CMS (with PWA dashboard + CRUD + API generator & more) for more productivity !

-- **Modern Dashboard** - Elegant design, fully customizable and SPA based on Vue.js
+- **Modern PWA  Dashboard** - Elegant design, fully customizable, Fast and SPA based on Vue.js with PWA technology (offline mode, dekstop installation and more)
 - **Advanced CRUD generator** - Build your application faster and be more productive !
 - **API generator** - Integrate your application (mobile, desktop even IoT) more faster !
 - **Secure** - Stand with laravel make it secured as laravel